 This course introduces the fundamental elements of the Chinese language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Chinese and demonstrate cultural awareness.
-This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.

-CHI 112 Elementary Chinese II
+CHI 112 Elementary Chinese II 3 0 0 3